rikbanerjee/InStoreBot/README.md

 ---

 **InStore Bot** - Making shopping smarter, one interaction at a time! 🛒✨

+*Now with gamification, social sharing, and comprehensive associate tools for complete retail management.*